To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 - Perpendicular Axis Theorem

-There’s one thing common in both : which is you need to know atleast one moment of inertia about an axis.
-This will act as a reference for you while calculating the unknown MOI
+There’s one thing common to both, which is that you need to know at least one moment of inertia about an axis.
+This will act as a reference for you while calculating the unknown moment of inertia (MOI)

 1. Parallel Axis Theorem